jameshball/osci-render/README.md

 By default, the program loads the `cube.obj` example.
 If this is working, you're good to go and should be able to load your own objects, files, or images!

-Control the output using the sliders and text boxes required.
+Control the output using the sliders and text boxes provided.
 Currently the following can be controlled:

 - Translation and speed of translation of the output
 - Weight of the lines drawn